JotaRandom/LMAE/README.md

 ### 2.6 - Making Cinnamon Look Like Linux Mint
 #### 2.6.1 - Installing the Fonts
 - Install noto fonts for international support:
-`yay -S --needed noto-fonts noto-fonts-emoji noto-cjk noto-extras`
+`yay -S --needed noto-fonts noto-fonts-emoji noto-fonts-cjk noto-fonts-extra`
 - Install now the font we going to use for Cinnamon:
 `yay -S --needed ttf-ubuntu-font-family`
 - Navigate to `Cinnamon Menu -> Font Selection` and set the following: